ryzam/devops/docs/04-local-setup-k3d.md

    k3d cluster create mycluster --agents 2 --port "8080:80@loadbalancer" --port "8443:443@loadbalancer"
    ```

-    This creates a single-node cluster with K3s.
+    This creates one master node and with 2 worker agents cluster with K3s.
 The cluster will be available immediately.

 2.  **Verify cluster:** Check that the cluster is running and kubectl is configured: